-These efforts culminated with the release of Dordan's 2010 Thermoformed Packaging Recycling Report, a discussion of why thermoformed containers like plastic clamshells and blisters were not recycled, with suggestions for what the industry could do to overcome the barriers.
+These efforts culminated with the release of Dordan's 2010 Thermoformed Packaging Recycling Report, a discussion of why thermoformed packaging like plastic clamshells were not recycled, with suggestions for what the industry could do to overcome these barriers.

-In 2012, Moore Recycling Associates reported that PET thermoformed containers are now collected for recycling in the majority of American communities; therefore, the plastic clamshell packaging that Dordan manufactures is officially "recyclable."
+In 2012, Moore Recycling Associates reported that PET thermoformed packaging was now collected for recycling in the majority of American communities; therefore, the plastic clamshell packaging that Dordan manufactures is officially recyclable.

 In 2013, Dordan published a follow up to its 2010 Recycling Report, The State of Post-Consumer PET Recycling: Past, Present & Future.
 This Report described how the industry collaborated to remove the obstacles to PET thermoform collection for recycling.